CHAINSAW CARVER FOR SHOW by Henry Meller

 available at the next meeting.

 Library Report.
-Librarian Lori Jarosh reported the receipt of the latest additions of Chip Chats, Woodcarving England,
+Librarian Lori Jarosh reported the receipt of the latest editions of Chip Chats, Woodcarving England,

 Wildfowl Carving, and Woodcarving Illustrated.
 [All magazines were tagged as part of our library and are available for a two-